 - 67. In addition to legislatively mandated audits, legislation may enable a public sector auditor to undertake audits and audit-related services by arrangement that is, a public sector entity, a minister or the Legislature may request an audit or review under an agreement with the public sector auditor.
 These engagements may be requested as a once-off arrangement, or as an annually recurring service.
 These types of engagements are often referred to as "by-arrangement" or "by-request" audits or reviews.
 A public sector auditor may only undertake these types of engagements where it falls within the auditor's legislative powers. - 68.
 As these types of engagements are not legislatively mandated, the public sector auditor, in limited circumstances, may have discretion on whether to accept, or continue with, the engagement (for example, when requested by a public sector entity).
 However, legislation may provide for the public sector auditor to undertake these types of engagements at the request or direction of a Minister or the Legislature.
 Where this is the case, the public sector auditor will not generally have discretion to decline the request and may not be required to obtain agreement from the auditee of the terms of the engagement. - 69.
 For these types of engagements, the public sector auditor complies with the relevant requirements of ASA 210 as applicable to the engagement.
 This may include agreeing the terms of the engagement, which includes the matters set out in paragraph 10 of ASA 210, with management and recording the agreed terms in an engagement letter (or equivalent communication) before any assurance work is undertaken.

-For example, overall planning or strategy type documents are often used to communicate the objective and scope of the engagement.
-For example, the objective and scope of the engagement, the responsibilities of the auditor and identification of the applicable financial reporting framework for the preparation of the financial report.
+&lt;sup>20 For example, the objective and scope of the engagement, the responsibilities of the auditor and identification of the applicable financial reporting framework for the preparation of the financial report.

-Auditing Standard ASA 570 Going Concern21
+Auditing Standard ASA 570 Going Concern